Tiu Shau Ngam

-Tiu Shau Ngam (吊手岩; literally: "Hanging Hand Crag"), is a mountain in Hong Kong with a height of 589 m.
+Tiu Shau Ngam (吊手岩; literally: "Hanging Hand Crag") is a mountain in Hong Kong with a height of 589 m.
 It is located north of Ma On Shan, the tallest mountain in the region.

 It is part of the west ridge of The Hunch Backs and is a well-known precipitous peak.
-It is also one of 16 "high-risk locations" for hikers in Hong Kong.
+It is one of 16 "high-risk locations" for hikers in Hong Kong.